-Our mission is to support organizations in the community that further cycling access, education and recreational development, and build infrastructure to solidify a heritage established through a love of the outdoors for generations to come.
+Our mission is to support organizations in the community that further cycling access, education and recreational development, building infrastructure and knowledge to solidify a heritage around the outdoors for generations to come.

 What is the Northwest Tune-Up?

 The NW Tune-Up is a community oriented bike, music and beer festival celebrating the culture of the Pacific Northwest.
 The goal of the event is to build permanent infrastructure around outdoor recreation for generations to come.

 Is this a family event?

 Yes, the NW Tune-Up was designed as a family friendly event.
 From push bike events for kids to bike demos and all-ages races, we’re here to help get everyone in touch with the outdoors.

 The Pacific Northwest would not be as majestic without it.
 When it rains, look for rainbows.
 This is a rain or shine event.
 Bring waterproof wear and other acceptable items that may make your attendance more enjoyable.

 We love dogs, but we do NOT allow dogs inside the Waterfront Festival Grounds.